-The large California markets considered surpassed the national average mark, with rents reaching $2,162 in San Diego and $2,471 in LA.
+The large California markets considered surpassed the national average mark, with apartments for rent in San Diego reaching $2,162 and LA rentals going for $2,471 per month.
 In top-performing markets like San Jose and San Francisco, monthly April figures have reached $2,720 and $3,647, respectively.

 Mid-sized cities in California ask for the highest average rent prices

 A thriving business climate, good weather, and proximity to top-tier educational institutions are just some of the reasons for the Golden State’s unceasing popularity.
 Rent in Oakland, CA reached $2,812, followed by the $2,008 average in Long Beach, CA, the second-highest among mid-sized U.S. cities.
 Anaheim and Santa Ana, although among the mid-sized cities that boast higher rents, actually saw the smallest monthly increases.
 Rent in Anaheim dropped by 0.4% and is now $1,785 per month, while in Santa Ana, the monthly asking price is $1,927 after dropping 0.2% since March.

 The mid-sized cities with the lowest average rents remain more or less the same compared to March or this time last year.
 Wichita, KS has the lowest average rent in the country and Tulsa, OK follows— both well below the national average.
 In third place is Tucson, AZ with $862, followed by Albuquerque, NM ($874), and Lexington, KY ($901).

 Small cities in Texas continue to boast the smallest average rents nationwide